thruthesky/easy/firebase/extensions/easy-extension/PREINSTALL.md

 https://firebase.google.com/docs/extensions/publishers/user-documentation#writing-preinstall
 -->

-Use this extension to send a friendly greeting.
+Use this extension to many your firebase easily.

-When triggered by an HTTP request, this extension responds with your specified friendly greeting.
+When documents under Firestore created, this extension runs a command as described in the document.
+For instance, you can set(or update) Firebase Auth Custom Claims with `update_custom_claims` command with claim options.

 <!-- We recommend keeping the following section to explain how billing for Firebase Extensions works -->
 # Billing